Zlobin/es-databinding/README.md

 1. Add tests.
 2. Add more examples.
 3. Add middleware pattern into setting value (to validating, for instance).
-4. Add support for path like, 'user.*.state'.
+4. Add support for path like 'user.*.state'.
+5. Add support for path like 'user.skills[0]', currently only 'user.skills.0'
+6. Implement parse method.
-5. Add benchmarks.
+7. Add benchmarks.